Aharonla/Tea-Presale-Front/README.md

 ## Build for production

-Before builing you need to set env values to the OS system with the correct values for required for dapp.
+Before building you need to set env values to the OS system you can get these values from .env.production.example

 on Linux And Mac run below command in terminal :
 `export VARIABLE_NAME=value`